RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #310, #311, #312

+I got sucked into make pretty things and got lost in the time...
+I haven't eaten yet, but hey I might have a cool spawn room that I like.
+Now to actually take a break.

 ## #308, #309

 Spent time exploring what an aesthetic for people in the queue will be like.
 I